Franklin Theater

 Unfavorite 1 person favorited this theater

-The Grand/Franklin Theater was originally the Grand Opera House owned and managed by Oscar Korns.
+Originally the Grand Opera House, it was owned and managed by Oscar Korns.
 The opera house was remodeled into a theater in 1910.
-In 1927, when the theater was renamed the Franklin, Gilda Gray’s Cabaret played here.
+In 1927, when the theater was renamed the Franklin Theater, Gilda Gray’s Cabaret played here.
 About 1932, the theater became a “talkie”.

 Clara Bow, the one-time “It Girl”, was called “The Flame” because of her red hair, and Miller would admit all red-haired people for free when one of her movies was showing.